top of page

 A delay in submissions becomes a delay in market access.

-And in competitive therapeutic areas such as oncology, rare disease, neurology or immunotherapy - being second to gain approval is often the same as losing the market.
+In competitive therapeutic areas such as oncology, rare diseases, neurology, or immunotherapy, being second to gain approval is often the same as losing the market.

 The industry sees a recurring pattern: